MNIT-DOT-a11y/mnit-dot-a11y.github.io/resources.md

 permalink: /resources/
 ---

-This page serves as a resource for learning, reference, and video materials that are essential for enhancing your understanding of accessibility and the people it affects.
-It should be considered a living document and will be updated periodically to add or remove relevant links.
-Additionally, it includes links to tools and accessibility organizations recognized as key contributors to the accessibility community.
+This page serves as a resource for learning, reference, and video materials that can help you enhance your understanding of accessibility and its impact on individuals.
+Additionally, it also includes links to valuable tools, and prominent accessibility organizations that play a crucial role in advancing the accessibility community.

+Please note that this page is a living document and will be updated regularly to include new resources and remove outdated links to ensure that you have access to the most relevant information.

 ## Education